Maowcraft/mayan/README.md

 # Mayan
-A set of high-performance extensions to the Java standard library to reduce boilerplate and unsafe operations.
+Extensions to the Java standard library to fill the gaps where unsafe or slow code lies.

-In English: A Java standard library expansion.
+## Planned
+- Memory (Unsafe)
+- Reflection (LambdaMetafactory/Unsafe)